-Channel names can only contain lowercase letters, numbers, hyphens, and underscores, and must be 21 characters or less.
+Private channel names can only contain lowercase letters, numbers, hyphens, and underscores, and must be 21 characters or less.
 We will validate the submitted channel name and modify it to meet the above criteria.
-When calling this method, we recommend storing the channel's name value that is returned in the response.
+When calling this method, we recommend storing the private channel's name value that is returned in the response.

 This table lists the expected errors that this method could return.